Chan Buddhism: Chan meditation

+Central to Chan practice is dhyana or meditation.
+In the Linji school this is supplemented with gong'an study.
 In meditation practice, the Chan tradition holds that the very notions of doctrine and teachings create various other notions and appearances (Skt. saṃjñā; Ch. 相, xiāng) that obscure the transcendent wisdom of each being's Buddha-nature.
 Thus, Chan encourages its practitioners to distrust the very scripture or text being taught to them.
 The process of rediscovery goes under various terms such as "introspection", "a backward step", "turning-about" or "turning the eye inward".